Scream (1996 film): Casting

-Atypical for the genre at the time, Scream featured a cast of established stars, such as Drew Barrymore and Courteney Cox, as well as relatively unknown actors.
-Executive producer Cary Woods used his friendship with Barrymore's agent to cast her in the lead role of Sidney Prescott, but she later requested the smaller role of Casey Becker.
-(Note: Attributed to multiple references:) Maddalena suggested that Barrymore had wanted to leave the project entirely, but took the smaller role to avoid disappointing Bob Weinstein and his brother Harvey.
-The filmmakers agreed to the change, believing it would be impactful to kill off their most well-known actor during Screams opening and convince audiences that no character was safe.
+Atypical for the horror genre of the period, Scream features a cast that combined established stars such as Drew Barrymore and Courteney Cox with relatively unknown younger actors.
+Executive producer Cary Woods used his friendship with Barrymore's agent to secure her for the lead role of Sidney Prescott, but Barrymore later requested the smaller role of Casey Becker instead.
+(Note: Attributed to multiple references:) Maddalena suggested Barrymore had wanted to leave the project entirely but accepted the smaller role to avoid disappointing Bob and his brother, Harvey Weinstein.
+The filmmakers embraced the change, believing killing their most recognizable actor in the opening sequence would shock audiences and establish that no character was safe.

 Vinessa Shaw and Reese Witherspoon were also considered for Sidney Prescott.
 Witherspoon was discounted because she looked too young compared to the other cast, and Williamson's choice, Molly Ringwald, believed she was too old for the part.
 The final choices came down to Alicia Witt, Brittany Murphy, and Neve Campbell.
-According to Williamson, Campbell swiftly emerged as the favored choice among the principal crew and, to improve her chances, they filmed her screen-test first, forcing the other contenders to try and surpass her performance.
-Beach and Maddalena said Campbell brought athleticism from her dancing background with a combination of strength and vulnerability.
+According to Williamson, Campbell swiftly emerged as the favored choice among the principal crew and, to improve her chances, they filmed her screen-test first, forcing the other contenders to compete against her performance.
+Konrad and Maddalena said Campbell brought athleticism from her dancing background with a combination of strength and vulnerability.
 Describing what attracted her to the role, Campbell said Sidney was "a fantastic character for any kind of movie" who transitions from "tormented, traumatized, insecure young woman to overwhelmingly empowered and strong".